deepgram-starters/prerecorded-flask-starter/Starter-01/README.md

 # Deepgram Flask Starter

-This sample demonstrates interacting with the Deepgram API from Python.
-It uses the Deepgram Python SDK, and has a React companion application to interact with the Python integration.
+This sample demonstrates interacting with the Deepgram API from Python, Flask.
+It uses the Deepgram Python SDK, with a javascript client built from web components.

 ## Sign-up to Deepgram